bonitasoft/bonita-doc/md/bdm-access-control.md

 | content | STRING |
 | student | Student |

 Subject and Student are mandatory fields.
-Student is in an eager, aggregated relationship.
+Student is in an eager (related objects are always loaded), aggregated relationship.
 We also define a custom query on the Request object, *findBySubject*:

 ```